Scope and arrangement

 -

 Divided into two chronological series of incoming and outgoing letters.
-The majority of the letters were written to White by family, friends and business associates.
+The majority of the letters were written to White by family, friends, and business associates.
 Regular correspondents included his mother, son, and Ona Talbot and Myra Reynolds Richards in Paris.
 Richards was a sculptress whose bust of White appears in the photographs in the collection.
 Letters to Beatrice Warrick White from her father, Thomas Warrick, are also included in this series.
-It should be noted that a number of incoming dunning letters were discarded before the collection was acquired by the Schomburg Center.
-For further information on significant correspondents, see the partial index following the Container List.
+Outgoing correspondence consists of one folder of typewritten letters and handwritten drafts of letters.
+This correspondence is almost entirely business related and provides considerable insight into White's attitudes towards his career.

 -